-- (i) Approve purchases of up to \$500,000 dollars per year, for a period not to exceed three (3) years, not including options to renew, except sole or single source contracts, and to authorize and execute any and all of the purchasing documents enumerated below, subject to approval as to legal form by the General Counsel, when such purchases are made in accordance with the Board Rules set forth in this Chapter VII; provided, however, that the CPO may authorize and execute such purchasing documents with no further approval from the General Counsel when using the form agreement established by the Law Department with no modifications thereto other than to include business terms.
-If modifications are made to the form agreement, then approval of the General Counsel as to legal form is required. - (1) Sole or single source agreements that do not exceed \$500,000 dollars per year, for a period not to exceed three (3) years, not including options to renew; - (2) All other agreements for Biddable Items and Non-biddable Items that do not exceed \$500,000 dollars per year, for a period not to exceed three (3) years, not including options to renew; - (3) Options to renew agreements for Biddable Items and Non-biddable Items that do not exceed \$500,000 dollars per year during the Renewal Term; and, - (4) Amendments to contracts for Biddable Items and Non-biddable Items initially costing \$500,000 dollars per year, for a period not to exceed three (3) years, not including options to renew and under which amendments do not increase the total obligation to more than \$500,000 dollars per year, for a period not to exceed three (3) years or materially diminish the obligations of the vendor. - (ii) Approve payments and ratify: - (1) Sole and single source agreements for the purchase of Non-biddable Items up to \$500,000 per year; - (2) Agreements for the purchase of Non-biddable Items up to \$500,000 dollars per year, for a period not to exceed three (3) years; and, - (3) Agreements for Biddable Items between \$10,001 and \$25,000 \$35,000 when such purchases are not made in accordance with the Board Rules set forth in this Chapter VII-; and, - (4) Purchases and/or Agreements for goods and services not adaptable to competitive procurement pursuant to Board Rule 7-1(e). - (iii) Approve the amendments enumerated below to contracts for Biddable Items and Non-biddable Items, subject to approval as to legal form by the General Counsel, when such amendments do not increase the maximum expenditure amount in excess of the Chief Procurement Officer's authority under Section 7-13(e) of this Chapter or materially diminish the obligations of the vendor. - (1) Amendments to effectuate a reduction in unit price negotiated by the CPO; - (2) Amendments to effectuate an assignment and assumption of a Board contract to another corporate entity due to the corporate reorganization of a Board vendor; - (3) Amendments to effectuate a corporate name change of a Board vendor; - (4) Amendments to effectuate a contract extension; - (5) (4) Amendments to effectuate administrative corrections or clarifications; and,
+- (i) Approve purchases up to \$150,000, except sole or single source contracts, and to authorize and execute any and all of the purchasing documents enumerated below, subject to approval as to legal form by the General Counsel, when such purchases are made in accordance with the Board Rules set forth in this Chapter VII; provided, however, that the CPO may authorize and execute such purchasing documents with no further approval from the General Counsel when using the form agreement established by the Law Department with no modifications thereto other than to include business terms.
+If modifications are made to the form agreement, then approval of the General Counsel as to legal form is required. - (1) Sole or single source agreements that do not exceed \$75,000; - (2) All other agreements for Biddable Items and Non-biddable Items that do not exceed \$150,000; - (3) Options to renew and/or mutually-agreed-to extensions of agreements for Biddable Items and Non-biddable Items that do not exceed \$150,000; and - (4) Amendments to contracts for Biddable Items and Non-biddable Items initially costing \$150,000 and under which amendments do not increase the total obligation to more than \$150,000 or materially diminish the obligations of the vendor.

+- (ii) Approve payments and ratify: - (1) Sole and single source agreements for the purchase of Non-biddable Items up to \$75,000; - (2) Agreements for the purchase of Non-biddable Items up to \$150,000; and - (3) Agreements for Biddable Items between \$10,001 and \$25,000 when such purchases are not made in accordance with the Board Rules set forth in this Chapter VII. - (iii) Approve the amendments enumerated below to contracts for Biddable Items and Non-biddable Items that exceed \$150,000, subject to approval as to legal form by the General Counsel, when such amendments do not increase the Board-approved maximum expenditure amount or materially diminish the obligations of the vendor. - (1) Amendments to effectuate a reduction in unit price negotiated by the CPO; - (2) Amendments to effectuate an assignment and assumption of a Board contract to another corporate entity due to the corporate reorganization of a Board vendor; - (3) Amendments to effectuate a corporate name change of a Board vendor; - (4) Amendments to effectuate a contract extension; and - (5) Amendments to effectuate administrative corrections or clarifications. - (f) The General Counsel has the authority to appoint outside counsel, retain experts and to take all actions required to fulfill the duties and obligations imposed upon the General Counsel in Chapter III of these Rules, subject to appropriation.
+The General Counsel also has the authority to authorize and execute any and all agreements and documents regarding the following: - (i) Access and right of entry to property which may include indemnification; - (ii) Indemnification related to agreements for the purchase, sale, use, occupancy, license or lease of real estate;